gustavos86/gustavos86.github.io/_posts/2024-09-03-AWS-IPSec-Site-to-Site-VPN.md

 Overall, these are the steps:

-- Step 1 - AWS : Configure a Customer Gateway
+- Step 1 - AWS : Configure a Customer Gateway (CGW)
 - Step 2 - AWS : Configure a Virtual Private Gateway (VGW)
 - Step 3 - AWS : Attach the VGW to a VPC
 - Step 4 - AWS : Configure a Site-to-Site VPN connection